nEDM-TUM/Python-Slow-Control/index.md

 ## Install/Upgrade:

 {% highlight bash %}
-[sudo] pip install [--upgrade] https://github.com/nEDM-TUM/Python-Slow-Control/tarball/master#egg=pynedm
+[sudo] pip install --upgrade --process-dependency-links https://github.com/nEDM-TUM/Python-Slow-Control/tarball/master#egg=pynedm
 {% endhighlight %}

+_Note_: the `--process-dependency-links` is currently essential to grab the correct `cloudant` package used by nedm.
+(We use an older version of `cloudant` since the newer version does not provide any important updates.)

+Another option is to install from the `requirements.txt` file.

 #### Notes for the `pycurl` dependency